Patient Monitor Accessories: Complete Guide by Parameter Type

 Q: What accessories does a patient monitor need?

-A patient monitor requires different accessories for each parameter: SpO2 sensors and cables for oxygen saturation, ECG trunk cables, leadwires, and electrodes for heart monitoring, NIBP cuffs and hoses for blood pressure, temperature probes, and optionally IBP transducers and EtCO2 sampling lines for advanced monitoring.
+A patient monitor requires different accessories for each parameter: SpO2 sensors and cables for oxygen saturation, ECG trunk cables, ECG leadwires, and ECG electrodes for heart monitoring, NIBP cuffs and hoses for blood pressure, temperature probes, and optionally IBP transducers and EtCO2 sampling lines for advanced monitoring.
 Each must be compatible with your specific monitor brand and model.

 Q: Do I need different accessories for different patient monitor brands?